Winter in Gulf Shores: Escape to Alabama With These Tips

 Home to the best Alabama beaches, Gulf Shores and Orange Beach offer miles of Gulf coastline and stunning waterfront views.
 In addition, wintertime guests have several public beach access points.
 As an added bonus, most are uncrowded and perfect for soaking up the sun or reading book of the month.

 Other areas with beaches include Gulf State Park and Lake Shelby.
-Both welcome visitors to enjoy water activities such as boating, fishing, birding and wildlife watching.
+Both welcome visitors to enjoy boating, fishing, birding and wildlife watching.